Boris Johnson: 'Partygate' report finds serious failures of leadership | DW | 31.01.2022

 "At least some of the gatherings in question represent a serious failure to observe not just the high standards expected of those working at the heart of government but also of the standards expected of the entire British population at the time."

-Since allegations first started to arise in December, Johnson has faced mounting pressure to stand down.
+Since allegations first started to arise in December, Johnson has faced mounting pressure to stand down, including from lawmakers within his own ranks.

 He addressed Parliament on Monday afternoon and was set to address all members of his Conservative Party later in the evening.